Patrick Wisdom Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings (2022)

-- Brewers pitchers combined to surrender 190 total home runs last year (1.2 per game).
-That ranked 25th in baseball.
+- Brewers pitchers combined to allow 190 total home runs at a rate of 1.2 per game (25th in baseball).

 © 2023 Data Skrive.
 All rights reserved.